ToyibOtus/sql-data-warehouse-project/README.md

 1. **Bronze Layer**: Stores raw data as-is from the source system, enabling traceability and debugging.
 2. **Silver Layer**: Stores cleaned, prepared, and transformed data.
 It is designed to support analysis.
-3. **Gold Layer**: Houses buesiness-ready data modeled into a star schema, supporting reporting and analytics.
+3. **Gold Layer**: Houses business-ready data modeled into a star schema, supporting reporting and analytics.

 ---